 2. Improves Google search engine rankings

-Google commands a lion share of the search engine market.
+Google commands a lion’s share of the search engine market.
 In fact, it is the default go-to destination for many for any online search.

-Google in this Webmaster Central blog titled ‘HTTPs as a ranking signal’ has made it clear that it will include security as a major ranking signal for search engine results.
-Thus, websites with HTTPs protocol stand to gain a higher search engine ranking than those which still continue to run on HTTP.
+Google in this Webmaster Central blog titled ‘HTTPS as a ranking signal’ has made it clear that it will include security as a major ranking signal for search engine results.
+Thus, websites with HTTPS protocol stand to gain a higher search engine ranking than those that still continue to run on HTTP.

-The end result: Migrate to HTTPs if you want users to see your website in search results.
+The end result: Do the HTTP to HTTPS Migration if you want users to see your website in search results.

 3. Boosts conversions

 17% of customers abandon their shopping carts because of security concerns.
-An SSL certificate laden web URL can dispel fears of security concerns and help online store owners to sell more easily.
+An SSL certificate-laden web URL can dispel fears of security concerns and help online store owners sell more easily.
 It is also worth noting that GlobalSign in its study has found that 28.9% of users specifically look for the green address bar and padlock symbol before deciding to transact with the website.

 There are still more benefits to list.
-The bottom line is, you cannot skip migrating to HTTPS.
-Here is a quick guide that tells you the step by step manner to make your website HTTPS secure.
+The bottom line is, that you cannot skip migrating to HTTPS.
+Here is a quick guide that tells you the step-by-step manner to make your website HTTPS secure.

 HTTP to HTTPS Migration Guide